How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Filtering Methods

 2) \textit{SCANN \cite{DBLP:conf/icml/GuoSLGSCK20}.} This is another versatile framework with very high throughput.
 Two are the main similarity measures it supports: dot product and Euclidean distance.
 It also supports two types of scoring: brute-force, which performs exact computations, and asymmetric hashing, which performs approximate computations, trading higher efficiency for slightly lower accuracy.
 In all cases, SCANN leverages partitioning, splitting the indexed dataset into disjoint sets during training so that every query is answered by applying scoring to the most relevant partitions.

-3) \textit{DeepBlocker \cite{DBLP:journals/pvldb/Thirumuruganathan21}.} It is the most recent method based on deep learning, consistently outperforms all others, e.g., AutoBlock \cite{DBLP:conf/wsdm/ZhangWSDFP20} and DeepER \cite{DBLP:journals/pvldb/EbraheemTJOT18}.
+3) \textit{DeepBlocker \cite{DBLP:journals/pvldb/Thirumuruganathan21}.} It is the most recent method based on deep learning, consistently outperforming all others, e.g., AutoBlock \cite{DBLP:conf/wsdm/ZhangWSDFP20} and DeepER \cite{DBLP:journals/pvldb/EbraheemTJOT18}.
 It converts attribute values into embedding vectors using fastText and performs indexing and querying with FAISS.
 Its novelty lies in the tuple embedding module, which converts the set of embeddings associated with an individual entity into a representative vector.
 Several different modules are supported, with the Autoencoder constituting the most effective one under the schema-based settings.
-In the schema-agnostic settings, the top-performing is the Hybrid module, which couples Autoencoder with cross-tuple training, with the Autoencoder lying in close distance.
+In the schema-agnostic settings, the Autoencoder ranks second, lying in close distance of the top-performing Hybrid module, which couples Autoencoder with cross-tuple training.

+Note that FAISS and SCANN also use 300-dimensional fastText embeddings.
+In fact, they are equivalent to the simple average tuple embedding module of DeepBlocker.